mholling/las2poly/README.md

 A single
 **--width**
-option calibrates the void detection process.
+option calibrates the resolution of the void detection process.
+If a
+**--width**
-If not provided, the tiles are examined for point density and an estimated value used.
+value is not provided, the point density of the tiles is examined to estimate the smallest usable width.

 # OPTIONS